orgcottontee/orgcottontee/README.md

 - ⚡ Fun fact: ...
 -->

+Support & Operations Professional. </br>
+I'm currently curious about SQL. </br>
+Lifelong learner. </br>
+Ask me about fashion. </br>
+Tennis enthusiast. </br>

+I aimed to release an app to apply my iOS skills, so I built one associated with my interest in fashion.
+It is a curated list of boutiques and concept stores, offering an alternative to standard map lists.
+Please check it out below!

 ## JINGPIN app
 [JingPin](https://apps.apple.com/us/app/jingpin/id6502470376) is your go-to app for discovering a curated list of concept stores and boutiques.